RCA Camden

-RCA Camden was a budget record label of RCA Victor, originally created in 1953 to reissue recordings from earlier 78rpm releases.
+RCA Camden is a budget record label of RCA Victor, originally created in 1953 to reissue recordings from earlier 78 rpm releases.
 The label was named "Camden", after Camden, New Jersey where the offices, factories and studios of RCA Victor and its predecessor, the Victor Talking Machine Company had been located since 1901.

 History

-RCA Victor originally created the Camden label to reissue select older 78rpm Red Seal recordings of classical symphonic music on LP records.
+RCA Victor originally created the Camden label to reissue select older 78 rpm Red Seal recordings of classical symphonic music on LP records.
 In the mid 1950s, RCA Camden began releasing some rhythm & blues and, later, pop, country and rock and roll recordings.
 For example, in 1956, Camden issued an album of the very first recordings made by Little Richard for RCA Victor in 1951 and 1952, expanded with four tracks by Buck Ram and his Rock n' Ram Orchestra.
 In 1958, Camden released some albums in RCA Victor's new Living Stereo format and subsequently issued popular stereo recordings by the Oslo Philharmonic Orchestra, The Living Strings and Living Voices.
 Camden also produced a "Designed for Dancing" series, with titles by Xavier Cugat and Perez Prado, and others.

 Beginning in the late 1950s, the RCA Camden label was headed by long-time RCA Victor record producer Ethel Gabriel.
-Gabriel was soon earning producer credits, Which she continued to do for the rest of her career at RCA Victor.
+Gabriel was soon earning producer credits, which she continued to do for the rest of her career at RCA Victor.

-In 1959, Gabriel began the popular “Living Strings” series of easy-listening albums, consisting of orchestral renditions of pop and classical tunes (“Living Strings Play Music of the Sea,” “Living Strings Play Music for Romance” and many more), most of which were released on the Camden label.
-The line soon branched out into “Living Voices,” “Living Guitars” and other subsets and became a big profit-generator for RCA Victor — which was not, Ms. Gabriel later said, what the boss expected when he put her in charge of Camden, a struggling label at the time.
-New York Times, "Ethel Gabriel, a Rare Woman in the Record World, Dies at 99" Neil Genzlinger, April 9, 2021.
+In 1959, Gabriel introduced "Living Strings", a successful series of easy-listening albums mostly released through the Camden label.
+This later expanded to include "Living Voices", "Living Guitars" and other lines, and became a highly profitable series for RCA Victor.